 The NOI has promoted the book since mid-October 2005, just after the 10th Anniversary Million Man March.
 The significant extent of the NOI's involvement in the work's development is described in the book's acknowledgments, where Ashahed Muhammad thanks NOI Minister Jabril Muhammad and the “Historical Research Department” of the NOI (which authored The Secret Relationship Between Blacks and Jews) for their encouragement and editorial assistance.

-The Nation of Islam’s 20th Anniversary of the Million Man March (also known as Holy Day of Atonement) will be held in Washington, DC on October 10, 2015.
+The Nation of Islam’s 20th Anniversary of the Million Man March (also known as Holy Day of Atonement) was held Washington, D.C. on October 10, 2015.

-The original Million Man March on October 16, 1995 was a gathering of African-Americans organized primarily by Farrakhan on the National Mall in Washington, DC.
-During the time leading up to the march, the NOI benefited from a degree of support from some in the mainstream African-American community, who stressed the group's focus on Black self-reliance and minimized the group's long hateful record.
+The original Million Man March on October 16, 1995 was a gathering of African-Americans organized primarily by Farrakhan on the National Mall in Washington, D.C.
+Leading up to the march, the NOI benefited from a degree of support from some in the mainstream African-American community, who chose to underscore the organization’s promotion of black self-reliance, while minimizing NOI’s long record of hateful commentary.

-The anniversary of the march is celebrated by the NOI each year.
-Previous Million Man March anniversaries have featured anti-Semitism, including Farrakhan’s two-part 2012 sermon in Chicago and Charlotte, when Farrakhan spread hateful anti-Semitic myths about Jewish control in the U.S. and other conspiracy theories.
+NOI celebrates the anniversary of the march each year, and previous Million Man March anniversaries have showcased their leader’s anti-Semitism, including Farrakhan’s two-part 2012 sermon in Chicago and Charlotte, when Farrakhan spread a range of hateful conspiracy theories about Jewish “control.”

-In the lead-up to the 2015 anniversary, Farrakhan has received support from well-known rap artists and others, who are bringing Farrakhan’s message to a broader audience.
+In the lead-up to the 2015 anniversary, Farrakhan received support from well-known rap artists who helped deliver Farrakhan’s message to a broader audience.

-Instagram and Twitter posts from rap artists posing with Farrakhan in the lead up the 20th anniversary event have reached millions of followers.
-This represents a significantly larger reach than a post from Farrakhan’s Facebook account (173,000 followers) or his Twitter account (381,000 followers).
+Instagram and Twitter posts from rap artists posing with Farrakhan in the lead up the 20th anniversary event reached millions of followers, outperforming Farrakhan’s own Facebook account (which boasts more than 1 million followers and 935K page “likes”) or his Twitter account (472K followers).

-The Million Man March has also received support from elected officials in at least three states, including Congresswoman Yvette Clarke and New York State representatives and City Council members who attended Farrakhan’s June 5 event in Harlem.
+The Million Man March has also received support from elected officials in at least three states, including Congresswoman Yvette Clarke, New York State representatives and City Council members who attended Farrakhan’s June 2015 event in Harlem.